 It appears that the heist involved breaking through a window near a back door.
 An investigator gathering evidence from the heist scene.
 Screenshot credit Canal Alpha.
 Later, police investigators were filmed swiping the "crash bar" opening the door from the interior (perhaps for DNA or fiber evidence).
 One Werthanor employee was injured in the attack.
 They went to the hospital and were discharged the same day.

-The hooded thieves made off with precious metals (value not yet known) and fled across the border with France in a red Alpha Romeo, headed in the direction of Pontarlier.
+The hooded thieves made off with precious metals (value not yet known) and fled across the border with France in a red Alfa Romeo, headed in the direction of Pontarlier.
 Special forces police gathering at the scene of the crime.
 Screenshot credit Canal Alpha.
 The border is less than three miles away from Werthanor's building.
 Swiss authorities responded in great number with a helicopter, investigative units, and masked, camouflaged "special forces" police carrying silenced rifles.

 Let's hope that Werthanor employees are able to recover from this potentially traumatic event.
 Authorities request that anyone with information contact the police in Neuchâtel.
 This episode is another stark reminder to think about safety whether you are on the collector, retail, or manufacturing side of the watch industry.